rdp2fm/engineer-take-home-assignment/README.md

 # Lincoln Full-Stack Engineer Take-Home Project

 This take-home project is designed to simulate real world client work.
-It should take a couple hours to complete.
+It should take up to only a few hours to complete.
 Please work at your own pace and comfort.

 Any ambiguity found in the task is intentional; we want to see how you navigate decision trees and how you defend your choices.
+Approach this as you would approach a task given by a real client.

 ## Instructions

 1. Clone this repo under your own GitHub account.
 2. Complete the task below.
-3. After completing the task, add **hans-lincoln** as a collaborator to your cloned repo.
+3. After completing the task, add **NotASithLord** as a collaborator to your cloned repo.

 ## Task